Donald Redelmeier: Education

-Donald Redelmeier attended the University of Toronto Schools in Toronto for high school and completed his undergraduate degree in mathematics and physics at the University of Toronto.
+After graduating from the University of Toronto Schools, Donald Redelmeier attended earned an undergraduate degree in mathematics and physics at the University of Toronto.
 He completed medical school at the University of Toronto, graduating with a MD in 1984.
 He completed his internal medicine residency at Stanford University Medical Center in 1987 and a master of science in health services research at Stanford University as a Robert Wood Johnson Scholar in 1989.

 Career

 He returned to the University of Toronto as a general internist at Sunnybrook Health Sciences Centre in 1989.
 He is a full-status scientist at the Institute for Clinical Evaluative Sciences and he has published over 200 peer-reviewed publications with over 50,000 citations on his work.
 Other notable publications include "Mortality among patients admitted to hospitals on weekends as compared with weekdays" (NEJM 2001), “Survival in Academy Award-winning actors and actresses” (Ann Intern Med.
 2001), and “Physician warnings for unfit drivers and the risk of trauma from a road crash” (NEJM 2012).
 His work on decision sciences, including a NEJM paper in 1990 on the effect of cognitive biases can affect physician decision making, has been featured in books such as Deep Medicine by Eric Topol.

+Writer Michael Lewis discusses Redelmeier's ideas and work in his book The Undoing Project.